 60 Second Interview: Tesoro on Incentive Programs for Social Responsibility

-We sat down with Tracey Tafoya, the Manager of Shared Value & Community Affairs at Tesoro, to share their incentive programs, and how incentive programs have led to successes in getting Tesoro employees more engaged.
+This month we sat down with Tracey Tafoya, the Manager of Shared Value & Community Affairs at Tesoro, to share their incentive programs, and how incentive programs have led to successes in getting Tesoro employees more engaged.
 Check out what Tracey had to say:

 Please briefly outline the programs offered to Tesoro employees.